sararzbn/Translation/README.md

 ### Translation
 This package allows you to manage your website translation via admin.
-You can create new language,Keys and values, then publish it and write it in language files.
+You can create a new language, Keys and values, then publish it and write it in language files.

 ### Installation
 ```shell